5 top mistakes new and seasoned business owners do when hiring staff

 Create an interviewing template, this way all candidates are asked the same questions, and nothing is forgotten.

-Prepare behavioral style of questions to identify the characteristic and behaviors.
+Prepare behavioural style questions to identify the characteristics and behaviors.

 Use the same person to conduct the interviews and remember it’s a two-way conversation.